Toranilor/ADSB-STK/README.md

 KNOWN ISSUES:
 STK Fails to initialise; This is usually a licence issue, open STK and ensure that you can authenticate.
 In RegWalkParam, you can vary the same parameter more than once; this should not happen.
+The saving methodology will not work if there is not one scenario saved